 you take this persona and write an emotional appeal to accompany it.
 For example, if your persona pivots on shared anger/frustration with a given problem, you can write a copy that acknowledges the viewer’s disappointment with a given event and how your nonprofit offers the solution.
 Or let’s say your persona embodies friendly humor: you can draft an ad that is more jovial.
 By knowing your audience, creating a persona, and writing through the persona’s lens, your ad will be more memorable and bring more converts.

 While clarity is undoubtedly important in advertising, cleverness is right up there with it.
 Let me put it this way: how often do you discuss clever ads with your friends?
 Quite often, I imagine!
 I confess I watch the Superbowl exclusively for the witty ads (usually Doritos takes home the trophy!).
 And how often do you discuss clear ads with your friends?
 Not so much.
 They’re just not as memorable, nor are they as alluring.
 Clever ads, on the other hand, can garner more laughs and likely more responses.
 It’s important to remain relevant and sensitive in the process, though: you don’t want to overwhelm/offend your audience.
 And finally, clever ads won’t necessarily lead to more converts, but it may certainly increase your memorability and influence.
 In short, cleverness is not the bread and butter of a strong ad, but it is important to consider.

-Like every tasty recipe, there are steps, ingredients, and hungry eaters.
+Like every tasty recipe, there is flavoring on top of the basic ingredients, and hungry eaters.
 The anatomy of a successful Google Ad is similar.
 The steps involve drafting, revising, publishing, and testing.
-The ingredients include power words, emotional appeals, and clever copies.
+The flavor comes from power words, emotional appeals, and clever copy, while the recipe .
 And the hungry eaters are out there waiting to be wowed.
 By integrating these techniques into your Google Ad copy, you will reach a wide and interested audience.